 I rent out a room in my house--how will this affect me?

 If you rent out a room in your house and live there when renters are staying, you won’t be affected.
 You will, however, need to get a business license and give one-time written notice to immediate neighbors.
 You will also need to provide guests copies of the noise ordinance, and when applicable, the multi-unit smoking ordinance.
 You can rent out your house short-term (14 days or less) for a cumulative total of 90 days when you’re away.
 Any rentals longer than 14 days would continue to be unregulated.

 I’m a host in a rental unit--what does this mean for me?

-You can legally rent out space in your unit if you have permission from your landlord or property manager, get a business license, and give a one-time notification to immediate neighbors, including those above and below you.
+You can legally rent out space in your unit if you have permission from your landlord or property manager, pay the transient occupancy tax, and give a one-time notification to immediate neighbors, including those above, below, and adjacent to you.
 When you are there, you can rent out as often you like, but when you are gone, you are limited to 90 cumulative days per year.
 You will also need to provide guests copies of the noise ordinance, and when applicable, the multi-unit smoking ordinance.

 Can I still rent out my backyard cottage?

 Yes, if that is your primary residence and you abide by the other requirements.

 Won’t these short-term rentals turn my neighborhood into a place for parties?